 John Sandoe Books

-Just off the King's Road, you'll find John Sandoe Books, a small and cosy bookshop that's perfectly designed for hours of browsing and getting lost in books.
-It was opened by John Sandoe back in 1957, and while he retired some time ago, it still bears his name.
+Just off the King's Road, you'll find John Sandoe Books, a welcoming and cosy bookshop that's perfectly designed for hours of browsing and getting lost in books.
+It was opened by John Sandoe back in 1957, and while he retired some time ago, it continues to operate with his name above the door.

 Address: 10 Blacklands Terrace, SW3 2SR